mizeller/OnePose_ST/README.md

 The results will be saved in the `temp/` directory.

-FYI: There are also custom debug entry points for each step o f the pipeline.
+FYI: There are also custom debug entry points for each step of the pipeline.
 Have a look at the `.vscode/launch.json`.

+### Training Data
+**TODO: add comments about synthetic data pipeline & clean up the other repo as well**

 ## Acknowledgement & License
 This repository is essentially a fork of the original OnePose++ repository - for more details, have a look at the original source [here](https://github.com/zju3dv/OnePose_Plus_Plus).
 Thanks to the original authors for their great work!